macro-db/mex-md/README.md

 <h1>Monthly and Quarterly Macroeconomic Database</h1>

 <p>This repository hosts a collection of macroeconomic datasets designed to support empirical research and analysis in economics.
-The database is updated monthly and quarterly to reflect the latest economic indicators from Banxico (Bank of Mexico) and INEGI (Instituto Nacional de Estadística y Geografía).</p>
+The database is updated monthly and quarterly to reflect the latest economic indicators from the Bank of Mexico and Instituto Nacional de Estadística y Geografía (INEGI).</p>

 <h2>Motivation</h2>